Vacognes-Neuilly

 Vacognes-Neuilly (/fr/) is a commune in the Calvados department in the Normandy region in northwestern France.

+Geography

+The commune is made up of the following collection of villages and hamlets, Neuilly-le-Malherbe, Le Bois de Verdun and Vacognes.

+Two rivers flow through the commune, La Guigne and L'Ajon.
+In addition two streams the Ruisseau de la Vallee Aubray and the Ruisseau de Verdun traverse the commune.

 Twin towns – sister cities

 Vacognes-Neuilly, along with eight other communes, Amayé-sur-Orne, Maizet, Montigny, Préaux-Bocage, Maisoncelles-sur-Ajon, Sainte-Honorine-du-Fay, Avenay and Montillières-sur-Orne, is a member of The ICL Val Orne, which has organised being twinned with: